tasxatzial/search-engine-trec-fair-ranking-19/README.md

 themis is a search engine for scientific articles, built to index and search the collection of documents from the [TREC Fair Ranking Track](https://fair-trec.github.io/).

-The entire collection consisted of ~47 million articles, total size ~108GB.
+The entire collection consists of ~47 million articles, total size ~108GB.

-## Language

-Java 8.

 ## Features